 Most people assume the terms “workspace” and “workplace” are synonymous and use the terms interchangeably.
 However, there are distinct differences between the two, especially when it comes to the digital sector.

 A digital workspace is a virtual version, or the modern equivalent of, your individual workstation.
 Essentially, the digital workspace consists of a collection of evolving technologies that all ensure that you can get work done from any device, any time.
-Some of the most common constituents of his integrated technology framework include:
+Some of the most common constituents of its integrated technology framework include:

 Using the right kind of digital workspace with functionality that matches your needs, can really improve productivity and efficiency while working remotely.
 Additional benefits of a digital workspace include: